 Search Fred Hutch Extranet

-The Hazard Exposure Assessment (HEA) form is used to determine whether an employee is required to participate in immunization screening and tuberculosis (TB) surveillance programs.
-Employees must complete an HEA form upon hire and once a year thereafter.
+The Vaccine Requirements Evaluation (VRE) form is used to determine whether an employee is required to participate in immunization screening and tuberculosis (TB) surveillance programs.
+Employees must complete a VRE form upon hire and once a year thereafter.

 The purpose of immunization screening and TB surveillance is to protect the health of patients, staff and volunteers.
 All required immunization screening and TB surveillance is provided free of charge to staff and volunteers.
-Staff and volunteers who are required to participate in the programs can send immunization documents to the OHNs through the Enterprise Health employee portal, to mail stop J3-200 or to the confidential fax number at 206.667.3467, by email to firstname.lastname@example.org.
+Staff and volunteers who are required to participate in the programs can submit immunization documents to the OHNs through the Enterprise Health employee portal, to mail stop J3-200, to the confidential fax number at 206.667.3467, by email to firstname.lastname@example.org.

 Hepatitis B Virus (HBV) is the major infectious hazard for healthcare and research personnel.
-The Hepatitis B vaccine series and titer is offered to all staff whose work involves the potential for exposure to blood and/or other potentially infectious material.
+The Hepatitis B vaccine series and titer are made available to all staff whose work involves the potential for exposure to blood and/or other potentially infectious material.

-If an employee with potential exposure declines the vaccine series, he or she must sign a Hepatitis B Declination form.
-If the employee changes his or her mind in the future and requests the Hepatitis B vaccine series and titer, it is offered by Fred Hutch if the employee's work still involves the potential for exposure to blood and/or other potentially infectious material.
+If an employee with potential exposure declines the vaccine series, he or she must sign a Hepatitis B Declination Form.
+If the employee changes his or her mind in the future and requests the Hepatitis B vaccine series and titer, it is made available by Fred Hutch if the employee's work still involves the potential for exposure to blood and/or other potentially infectious material.

 Tetanus, or lockjaw, is caused by a germ that enters the body through a cut or wound.
-Tetanus diphtheria (Td) vaccine is required of all Animal Health Department employees who have not had a tetanus booster in the past ten years.
+Tetanus -diphtheria (Td) vaccine is made available to all Comparative Medicine Department employees who have not had a tetanus booster in the past ten years.
 If an employee declines the vaccine, he or she must sign a Tetanus Diptheria Declination form.

-Tetanus diphtheria (Td) vaccine is offered to, but not required of, employees who:
+Tetanus diphtheria (Td) vaccine is also made available to employees who: